 The knowledgeable and helpful staff are always on hand to help should you have any questions or require assistance.

-For information regarding their collections, please visit their Home Page.
-Bath Archives has an online catalogue, but it does not include details of all of their holdings.
-If you looking for an ancestor's burial place, you may find them in their Bath Burial Index, which has details of monumental inscriptions from over 50 of Bath's cemeteries and graveyards.
+If you looking for an ancestor's burial place, you may find them in the Bath Burial Index, developed by Philip Bendall, which has details of monumental inscriptions from over 50 of Bath's cemeteries and graveyards.

 Resources held by the Office include: